METEORITE MEN FREQUENTLY ASKED QUESTIONS (FAQ)

 CAN I OWN A METEORITE?

 Yes, you can.
 Private ownership of meteorites is perfectly legal and it's possible to purchase a quality specimen for as little as $25.
-Visit our Meteorite Men meteorites for sale page for a selection of genuine space rocks for sale.
-Geoff of Meteorite Men also runs Aerolite Meteorites and maintains an excellent online meteorite catalog.
+Visit our Meteorite Men shop page for a selection of genuine space rocks currently for sale.

 I WANT TO KNOW MORE ABOUT THE METEORITE MEN!